 Acquiring the Herbs

 When it comes to the herb plants, there are several ways a beginning indoor herb gardener can get into the game.
-If you have had an outdoor herb garden, it's entirely possible to divide outdoor perennial herbs — think oregano, thyme or sage — and transplant small divisions into pots.
+If you have had an outdoor herb garden, it's entirely possible to divide outdoor perennial herbs — think oregano, thyme (Thymus spp.) or sage (Salvia spp.)— and transplant small divisions into pots.
 Take them from the outside of a clump and have a container ready before digging them up.

-If you don't grow herbs outside or you hope to grow different fresh herbs in your indoor garden, you can buy starts at the garden center, plant herb seeds or find a neighbor with extras.
-Seeds take longer to grow but can be cheaper than buying starts.
+If you don't grow herbs outside or you hope to grow different fresh herbs in your indoor garden, you can buy starts at the garden center, sow herb seeds or find a neighbor with extras.
+Seeds take longer to produce mature plants but can be cheaper than buying starts.

 How about rooting cuttings?
 That works well for some herbs but less well for others.
-It's fairly easy to root soft-stemmed herbs, like basil, mint, oregano and lemon balm, by cutting a mature stem and putting it in water.
+It's fairly easy to root soft-stemmed herbs, like basil, mint, oregano and lemon balm (Melissa offinalis, zones 3-7) by cutting a mature stem and putting it in water.
 Don't try this with annual herbs, like parsley or cilantro.
 With woody herbs, like rosemary and thyme, only take cuttings from new green growth.

 Watering Indoor Herbs